matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Functions-and-Operators/system-ops/purge_log.md

 | 'sys_table_name' | Currently, there are only three system tables that can be deleted: metric, rawlog, and statement_info. <br>  __Note:__ 'sys_table_name' must be enclosed in quotes.|
 | 'date' | Select a date and delete logs generated before that date. <br>  __Note:__ 'date' must be enclosed in single quotes. |

+!!! note
+    MatrixOne has only three system log tables: metric, rawlog, and statement_info.
+For more information about these three tables, please refer to [MatrixOne System Database and Tables](../../System-tables.md).

 ## **Examples**

 - Example 1: